stratamatch: Prognostic ScoreStratification using a Pilot Design: Study design

+Stratifying a data set based on baseline variation prior to matching reduces the heterogeneity between matched sets with respect to that baseline variation.
+But what baseline characteristics should be used?
+One option is to select prognostically important covariates by hand, based on expert knowledge.
+However, in practice, this ``manual'' stratification process often produces strata that vary wildly in size and composition.
+Some strata may be so small or so imbalanced in their composition of treated and control individuals that it is difficult to find high-quality matches or many observations are thrown away.
+Other strata may be so large that matching within them is still computationally infeasible.

+The \code{auto\_stratify} function in \pkg{stratamatch} divides subjects into strata using a \dfn{prognostic score} (see \citet{hansen2008prognostic}), which summarizes the baseline variation most important to the outcome.
+In addition to producing strata of more regular size and composition, balancing treatment and control groups based on the prognostic score may confer several statistical benefits: increasing precision \citep{aikens2020pilot, leacy2014joint}, providing some protection against mis-specification of the propensity score \citep{leacy2014joint, antonelli2018doubly}, and decreasing the susceptibility of an observed effect to being explained away by unobserved confounding \citep{rosenbaum1983central, aikens2020pilot}.
+However, fitting the prognostic score on the same data set raises concerns of overfitting and may lead to biased effect estimates \citep{hansen2008prognostic, abadie2018endogenous}.
+For this reason, \citep{aikens2020pilot} suggest using a \dfn{pilot design} for estimating the prognostic score.

-\cite{aikens2019pilotmatch} extend the idea of the pilot study to the observational setting.
-To help familiarize readers with the vocabulary used to describe this design, descriptions of several terms are collated in table \ref{tab:defs}.
-Central to the pilot design concept is the goal of maintaining a separation between the design and analysis phases of a study (see table \ref{tab:defs}, or for more information \cite{goodman2017designthinking} and \cite{rubin2008design}).
-Using an observational pilot design, the researchers may partition their data set into an `analysis set' and a held-aside `pilot set.'
-Outcome information in the pilot set can be observed, and the information gained can be used to inform the study design.
+Central to the pilot design concept is maintaining separation between the design and analysis phases of a study (see table \ref{tab:defs}, or for more information \citet{goodman2017designthinking} and \citet{rubin2008design}).
+Using an observational pilot design, the researchers partition their data set into an \dfn{analysis set} and a held-aside \dfn{pilot set}.
+Outcome information in the pilot set can be observed (e.g. to fit a prognostic score), and the information gained can be used to inform the study design.
 Subsequently, in order to preserve the separation of the study design from the study analysis, the individuals from the pilot set are omitted from the main analysis (i.e., they are not reused in the analysis set).
 The primary insight of the pilot design is that reserving all of the observations in a study for the analysis phase (i.e., in the analysis set) is not always better.
-Rather, clever use of data in the design phase (i.e., in the pilot set) can lead to major benefits.
+Rather, clever use of data in the design phase (i.e., in the pilot set) may facilitate the design of stronger studies.